carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 There are different ways to plot and show the results of such analysis.
 Among others, PCA, PCoA, or NMDS analysis are widely used.

-> ## Exercise 1: Simple measure of  alpha and beta diveristies.
+> ## Exercise 1: Simple measure of alpha and beta diversities.
 > In the next picture there are two lakes with different fish species:
 > <a href="{{ page.root }}/fig/03-08-03.png">
 >   <img src="{{ page.root }}/fig/03-08-03.png" alt="In lake A, we have four different species, two of these species have 3 specimens each one.
 This lake also has two specimens of a third species and only one specimen of a fourth specie.
 We got nine fish in total.
 Lake B has only three different species, the most populated species is also present in lake A and has five specimens, and we have only one specimen of each of the other two species.
 We got seven species total in lake B " />